Quinn Farrell

 Quinn Farrell (born September 26, 2002) is a United States Virgin Islands soccer player who plays as a defender for United States Virgin Islands national team.
-He plays college soccer for LSU Eunice Bengals.

 Career

 Farrell was part of national under-20 team at 2018 CONCACAF U-20 Championship.
 In March 2021, he received maiden call-up to senior team.
-He made his senior team debut on March 21, 2021 in a goalless friendly draw against Anguilla.
+He made his senior team debut on March 21, 2021, in a goalless friendly draw against Anguilla.

 Personal life

 Born in United States Virgin Islands, Farrell relocated to mainland United States in 2017 after Hurricane Irma and Hurricane Maria hit the islands.
 He is the younger brother of fellow national team player Grant Farrell.